g8shen/VectorLite/README.md

 ## Demo Preview

 Below is the k-NN search with Euclidean distance portion of the demo.
-The straight-line distance between two points in a multi-dimensional space is measured, resulting in the nearest neighbours tending to have numerical values close to the query vector.
-This is due to Euclidean distance considers the magnitude of each dimension in the vector.
+The straight-line distance between two points in multi-dimensional space, identifying nearest neighbours with values close to the query vector.
+This is due to Euclidean distance considers the magnitude of each dimension in the vector, opposed to Cosine which considers the direction.

 1. Starting with a struct with a mix of pre-normalized numerical values, weighted numerical values and categorical non-numerical values.